46 Secrets Your Pharmacist Isn’t Telling You

 It gets busy Monday and Tuesday evenings, since many new prescriptions and refills come in after the weekend.
 Also, steer clear of pharmacies on the first few days of the month—that’s when Social Security checks arrive and recipients swamp the pharmacy.
 Generally, the best time to visit is in the middle of the week or during the workday (but stay away at lunch hour).
-Now check out the best time to go grocery shopping.

 Look into the $4 generics

 Chains like Target, Kroger, and Wal-Mart offer them.
 And it can’t hurt to ask your pharmacy if it will match the price.

 If I can’t reach your doctor and/or insurance company to approve a refill, there’s nothing I can do about it.
 “It’s frustrating,” says Zlott, “but I’d be breaking the law in some states if I gave it to you.”

 Pharmacists are required by law in most states to counsel patients and answer their questions

 If your pharmacist seems too busy to talk with you, take your business someplace else.
 Check out these other signs you need to fire your doctor.

 “Some pharmacies are so volume-driven that the pharmacist can’t look up all day,” says Coffey.
 There were a record 3.8 billion prescriptions filled in the U.S. in 2018.
 If I’m grumpy, there’s a reason.
 In most chain stores, I have 15 minutes to fill a prescription, and I get reprimanded if I’m too slow.
 I may also be expected to answer the phone, counsel patients, call insurance companies, and run the cash register—all while making sure you get the right medicine at the right dosage.